 01 of 10

 Pan dulce is a delicious bread that is slightly sweet.
-The colored toppings are usually carved into a design which spreads out during cooking to create interesting patterns and cracks.
+The colored toppings are usually carved into a design that spreads out during cooking to create interesting patterns and cracks.
 Pan dulce is often eaten for breakfast with coffee.
 Gather your ingredients before you begin.

 Ingredients for the Dough